Dalmellington: Economy and interest

+Education and culture

-The village has two schools within the ‘Doon Campus’ - Dalmellington Primary School and Doon Academy.
+The village has two schools within the "Doon Campus": Dalmellington Primary School and Doon Academy.

 Dalmellington Craigengillan Curling Club is the oldest constituted club in Dalmellington; it was formed on 3 December 1841 in the Black Bull Hotel and has continued unbroken since.
 In 2004 the members reinstated the outside curling pond at Craigengillan, this is the only self leveling curling pond in Scotland.